KILTprotocol/docs/docs/develop/03_workshop/02_setup.md

 ## Dependencies

+Start by creating a new project from scratch.
+Create a new project in a fresh directory by running `mkdir kilt-rocks && cd kilt-rocks`.

-Navigate into your newly created folder `kilt-rocks`, initialize the project and install dependencies.<br/>
+Navigate into your newly created folder `kilt-rocks`, initialize the project and install dependencies.

 - [KILT SDK-JS](https://github.com/KILTprotocol/sdk-js#readme) - for KILT functionality
 - [dotenv](https://github.com/motdotla/dotenv#readme) - to help us load variables from `.env`
-- (Only in case you are using Typescript and not Javascript) [ts-node](https://www.npmjs.com/package/ts-node) and [Typescript](https://www.typescriptlang.org/) - to execute our TS code
+- If you use Typescript and not Javascript: [ts-node](https://www.npmjs.com/package/ts-node) and [Typescript](https://www.typescriptlang.org/) - to execute our TS code

 <Tabs groupId="ts-js-choice">
   <TabItem value='ts' label='Typescript' default>